iankim2280/nodejs-boiler-plate/README.md

 This project was built with NodeJS, ExpressJS, MongoDB

 - [x] initialize server setting with babel - Login, Register, Authentication, Logout
-- [x] applied middlewares, bcrypt, token, cookie
+- [x] applied middlewares, bcrypt, cookie, JWT webtoken

 ##To use this application,